Power failure: How a winter storm pushed Texas into crisis

 In 2011, millions of Texans lost power during the Super Bowl, which was played in a Dallas suburb.
 Two agencies, the Federal Energy Regulatory Commission and the North American Electric Reliability Corporation, conducted a study on how Texas could “winterize” its energy infrastructure.
 At the highest end, winterizing 50,000 gas wells would cost an estimated $1.75 billion, the study found.

-Of the 2011 storm, the report said generators and natural gas producers said they had “winterization procedures in place.
+Of the 2011 storm, the report said: “Generators and natural gas producers suffered severe losses of capacity despite having received accurate forecasts of the storm.
+Entities in both categories report having winterization procedures in place.
 However, the poor performance of many of these generating units and wells suggests that these procedures were either inadequate or were not adequately followed.”

 But there was no broad move to winterize equipment.
 Since then, bills requiring energy producers to hold more power in reserve or ordering a study of how to better prepare for winter failed in the Republican-controlled Texas House.